jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

         POSS PQRST 5;
         POSS U -1; //final frame of the unmoving corpse Stop;
-    //Raise sequence is used when the monster is resurrected by an Arch-Vile.
+    // Raise sequence is used when the monster is resurrected by an Arch-Vile.
-    //If this isn't defined, the monster can't be resurrected.
+    // If this isn't defined in a monster, it can't be resurrected.
     Raise:
         POSS K 5;
         POSS JIH 5;